-Thermotron, established industry-leader and innovative problem-solver, recently introduced a new pallet to ensure more reliable deliveries of environmental test chambers, as well as reduce damage to products from vibration that sometimes occurs during shipment.
+In 2015, Thermotron, established industry leader and innovative problem solver, introduced a new pallet to ensure more reliable deliveries of environmental test chambers as well as reduce damage to products from vibration that sometimes occurs during shipment.

 Thermotron engineers Frank Amatangelo and Rob Walker teamed up to develop a solution.
-Over a four month design process, they designed a pallet that uses thick, dense foam to absorb shock and ensure the high quality service that customers expect from Thermotron.
-These pieces of foam are placed horizontally on the standard skid, with the foam placed intermittently between two boards.
-Metal endcaps provide strong support and serve as the finishing touches on the improved design.
-Implementation of the new pallet design took place in April 2015, and has successfully decreased damages from shipping to environmental test chambers, solidifying a decision for customers choosing Thermotron to fulfill their environmental testing needs.
+Over a four-month design process, they designed a pallet that uses thick, dense foam to absorb shock and ensure the high-quality service that customers expect from Thermotron.
+These pieces of foam are placed horizontally on the standard skid with the foam placed intermittently between two boards.
+Metal end caps provide strong support and serve as the finishing touches on the improved design.
+Implementation of the new pallet design took place in April 2015 and has successfully decreased damage to test chambers during the shipping process, solidifying the decision for customers to trust Thermotron to fulfill their environmental testing needs.